Childhood's End: Plot summary

-In the late 20th century, the United States and the Soviet Union are competing to launch the first spacecraft into orbit, for military purposes.
-When vast alien spaceships suddenly position themselves above Earth's principal cities, the space race ceases.
+In the late 20th century, the United States and the Soviet Union are competing to launch the first spacecraft into orbit when alien spaceships suddenly position themselves above Earth's principal cities.
 After one week, the aliens announce they are assuming supervision of international affairs, to prevent humanity's extinction.
 They become known as the Overlords.
-In general, they let humans go on conducting their affairs in their own way.
-They overtly interfere only twice: in South Africa, where, some time before their arrival, apartheid has collapsed and been replaced with aggressive persecution of the white minority; and in Spain, where they put an end to bull fighting.
-Some humans are suspicious of the Overlords' benign intent, as they never visibly appear.
+In general, they let humans go on conducting their affairs in their own way, although some humans are suspicious of the Overlords' benign intent, as they never allow themselves to be seen.